Hyper Trillion Blog

 The Quiet Shift From Direction to Defaults

-The work still looks intentional at a distance.
+Key takeaways The work still looks intentional at a distance.
 Stakeholders see steady campaigns, rising metrics, and full calendars.
 Everything looks deliberate.
 Plans exist.
 Tools are configured.
 Calendars reflect priorities that were once discussed and agreed on.
 From the outside, activity appears aligned with purpose.
 Up close, the experience is subtler.
-Teams move through familiar workflows without
+Teams move through familiar […]

 The Quiet Shift From Direction to Defaults Read More »